VATSALVARSHNEY108/B.O.I.-MARK-2/docs/CREATOR_INFO_FEATURE.md

 ### In GUI Application
 1. Open the GUI App
-2. Navigate to "💬 VATSAL Chat" tab
+2. Navigate to "💬 BOI Chat" tab
 3. Ask: "Who created you?" or any creator-related question
-4. VATSAL will proudly introduce Vatsal Varshney
+4. BOI will proudly introduce Vatsal Varshney

 ### In Command-Line Chatbot
 1. Run: `python simple_chatbot.py`